Judge 47th HR, Yanks top Scherzer, Mets 4-2 in Subway Series

 Daniel Vogelbach, with 6-inch streaks of eye black across his face, followed two pitches later by driving a curveball into the Yankees bullpen in right-center for a two-run homer that made it 3-2.

-Benintendi restored a two-run lead in the bottom half after Kiner-Falefa reached on an infield single and took second when shortstop Francisco Lindor made a barehand pickup of a bouncer and rushed a sidearm throw wide of first for an error.
+Benintendi restored a two-run lead in the bottom half with an RBI single after Kiner-Falefa reached on an infield single and took second when shortstop Francisco Lindor made a barehand pickup of a bouncer and rushed a sidearm throw wide of first for an error.

-Rookie Ron Marinaccio and Jonathan Loaisiga got four outs each, with Loaisiga earning his first save since Aug.
-17 last year.
-That drew loud cheers from a season-high crowd of 48,760, the Yankees’ ninth home sellout.
+Rookie Ron Marinaccio got four outs around a walk and Jonathan Loaisiga finished with four outs in a row for his first save since Aug.
+17 last year, earning loud cheers from a season-high crowd of 48,760, the Yankees’ ninth home sellout this season.

-Judge, whose moved one ahead of Alonso with his 103rd RBI, said intensity rose because of the New York rivalry.

-“The fans were bringing it,” he said.
-“You could just feel a little different energy in the dugout.”

 Scherzer allowed four runs for the second straight start, raising his ERA from 1.93 to 2.33 in the two outings.
 He gave up seven hits in 6 2/3 innings.